Return to the main page

 Increase of resistance to drought and other adverse environmental factors

 Drought is one of the main problems the modern agriculture facing with.
-It is calculated that drought and desertification lead to world annual agricultural losses of 42 billions dollars.
-Past 1998, 2000, 2001, 2002 and 2003 years were drought for all agricultural regions of Russia or for part of them.
-Total losses due to drought and other natural disasters only in 2000 in Russia made up 20 billions roubles (800 millions USD).
+It is a crucial factor that determines both the potential maximum productivity of crops and the efficiency of plant protection products.
+Past 1998, 2000, 2001, 2002, 2003, 2007, 2010 and 2020 years were droughty for all agricultural regions of Russia or for part of them.
+Total losses due to drought and other natural disasters only in 2000 in Russia made up 20 billions rubles.
+2020 has brought even more crop production losses related to droughts.
 According to scientists’ predictions, global warming will lead not only to temperature growth, but also to increasing of temperature fluctuations and increase of number of extremely cold and hot (drought) summers.

-Albit influence on drought resistance of plants was examined in details in pot experiments with spring wheat performed in Institute of Plant Physiology RAS.
+Influence of Albit on drought resistance of plants was examined in details in pot experiments with spring wheat performed in Institute of Plant Physiology RAS.
 Drought is a complex phenomenon, which includes moisture deficiency and increased temperature of environment.
-Ability of plants to resist high temperatures was examined according to heat resistance index; drought resistance was examined according to moisture retention ability, water content in leaves and transpiration intensity).
-Application of Albit reliably increased all listed characteristics, except transpiration intensity.
-Results of trials are summarized in Table 16.
+Ability of plants to resist high temperatures was examined according to heat resistance index; drought resistance was examined according to water retention capacity, water content in leaves and transpiration intensity).
+Application of Albit reliably increased all the listed characteristics, except for transpiration intensity.
+Results of trials are summarized in Table 1.

 Characteristics Albit - dependent increase over control